Proxy Voting Policy

 - monitoring reports identifying pending meetings and due dates for ballots

-- ensuring ballots are voted according the ISS policy assigned to the client,
+- ensuring ballots are voted according to the ISS policy assigned to the client

 - monitoring reports for votes against management